Cover Design Challenge for Issue 55

 Signifying how the tiger is a part of the jungle and vice versa, this being the year of the tiger.
 My illustration style is inspired by Gond art.
 Gond paintings are a form of painting from folk and tribal art that is practiced by one of the largest tribes in India with whom it shares its name.

 The contest attracted a plethora of high-quality artworks from a range of designers.
-Only 3 winners could be picked considering specific requirements of the HP Indigo AI technology such as the capacity of the artwork to be replicated and zoomed and their adaptability to changes in pattern and colours so that they could be printed in a multitude of versions.
+As only 3winners could be picked considering specific requirements of the HP Indigo AI technology such as the capacity of the artwork to be replicated and zoomed as also their adaptability to changes in pattern and colours, so that they could be printed in a multitude of versions.

 Some of these worth mentioning entries are: